Skip to content

 This post is sponsored by Keating Law Offices.

-If you’ve been following the weekly opera on Archer Avenue – anti-Complete Streets portesters backed by right-leaning politicians and lobbyists, countered by a generally larger group of local walk/bike/transit advocates – the following news shouldn’t be a big surprise.
+If you’ve followed the weekly soap opera on Archer Avenue – anti-Complete Streets protesters backed by right-leaning politicians and lobbyists, countered by a larger group of local walk/bike/transit advocates – the following news shouldn’t come as a big surprise.

-It’s been troubling to see Trump-friendly politicians and lobbyists like Ald.
-Ray Lopez (15th) and Urban Center CEO Juan Rangel, and their allies such as City Council hopeful Claudia Zuno, making an election wedge issue out of potentially lifesaving infrastructure.
+It’s been troubling to see Trump-friendly politicos such as Ald.
+Ray Lopez (15th) and Urban Center CEO Juan Rangel, and their allies like City Council hopeful Claudia Zuno, making a wedge issue out of potentially lifesaving infrastructure.
+They hope to defeat progressive Ald.
+Julia Ramirez (12th), who signed off on the Archer project, in next year’s City Council election.
+(Streetsblog Chicago does not endorse candidates.)

-That’s been especially true this month in the wake of two nearby tragedies involving vulnerable road users.
-On April 5, a speeding hit-and-run SUV driver ran a red and killed delivery cyclist Adrian Gomez, 18, at 63rd Street and Kedzie Avenue in West Lawn.
+Putting politics before safety is especially problematic in the wake of two recent nearby tragedies involving vulnerable road users.
+On April 5, a speeding hit-and-run SUV driver ran a red and killed delivery cyclist Adrian Gomez, 18, at 63rd Street and Kedzie Avenue in Chicago Lawn.
 And on April 20, a semi driver fatally struck Autumn Perez, 29, at 63rd and Western in Chicago Lawn, only a mile east of the Gomez crash site.
 Both locations are directly south of the Archer project area.

 The Archer project area, and the locations where drivers fatally struck bike rider Damian Gomez and pedestrian Autumn Perez Image: Google Maps

-It’s wrong for the right-leaning political class to try to exploit Brighton Park residents’ and merchants’ discontent with the Archer initiative in an effort to win votes.
-But that doesn’t mean that local frustration is completely unwarranted.
+While it’s wrong for the right-leaning political class to try to exploit Brighton Park residents’ and merchants’ discontent with the Archer initiative in an effort to win votes, that doesn’t mean their frustration is completely unwarranted.

-After all, this construction project, along with a massive utility project, have dragged since last fall, with the Complete Streets work basically coming to a halt during the colder months.
-There has been increased traffic congestion, largely due to the gas and water main project narrowing the avenue down to two lanes with no turn lanes or parking for several blocks.
+After all, this construction project, along with a massive gas and water main project on Archer in the ward, have dragged on since last fall, with the Complete Streets work put on hold during the colder months.
+There has been increased traffic congestion, largely due to the utility project narrowing the avenue down to two lanes with no left-turn lanes or curbside parking for several blocks.

 The utility project at California Avenue, looking southwest last Monday.
 Photo: John Greenfield